Potsdam Raquette River Walk - Hydro Site

 Erected by Eagle Scout project by Alexander G. Well 2010.

 Location.
-44° 40.056′ N, 74° 59.401′ W. Marker is in Potsdam, New York, in Saint Lawrence County.
+44° 40.056′ N, 74° 59.401′ W. Marker is in Potsdam, New York, in St. Lawrence County.
 Marker can be reached from Maple Street 0.2 miles east of Maple Street and Clarkson Ave, on the left when traveling east.
+Marker is located in front of the hydro-electric plant with the back of the sign facing the Raquette River.
 Touch for map.
-Marker is located in front of the hydro-electric plant with the back of the sign facing the Raquette River.
 Marker is in this post office area: Potsdam NY 13676, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-James McCormick (about 300 feet away, measured in a direct line); Potsdam Raquette River Walk (about 400 feet away); a different marker also named Potsdam Raquette River Walk (approx. 0.2 miles away); a different marker also named Potsdam Raquette River Walk (approx. 0.2 miles away); St. Lawrence Academy (approx. ¼ mile away); The Clarkson-Knowles Cottage (approx. 0.3 miles away); Potsdam Fire Department Members Who Served in World War II (approx. 0.4 miles away); Town of Potsdam (approx. 0.4 miles away).
+James McCormick (about 300 feet away, measured in a direct line); Potsdam Raquette River Walk (about 400 feet away); They Live with Us in Grateful Memory of their Sacrifice (approx. 0.2 miles away); St. Lawrence Academy (approx. ¼ mile away); The Clarkson-Knowles Cottage (approx. 0.3 miles away); Potsdam Fire Department Members Who Served in World War II (approx. 0.4 miles away); Town of Potsdam (approx. 0.4 miles away); Raymond Hall (approx. 0.7 miles away).
 Touch for a list and map of all markers in Potsdam.

 Credits.
 This page was last revised on September 9, 2016.
-This page originally submitted on September 3, 2016, by Frank Harder Sr. of Dumfries, Virginia.
-This page has been viewed 175 times since then and 11 times this year.
+It was originally submitted on September 3, 2016, by Frank Harder Sr. of Dumfries, Virginia.
+This page has been viewed 213 times since then and 10 times this year.
 Photo 1. submitted on September 3, 2016, by Frank Harder Sr. of Dumfries, Virginia. • Bill Pfingsten was the editor who published this page.